Strong edge-coloring of graphs with maximum edge weight seven: The proof of Theorem

-Now assume that $(d(v_1),\ d(v_2))=(5,\ 5)$.
-Because $W(H)\le 7$ and there are no $1$-vertices in $H$, we know that every $5$-vertex in $H$ is adjacent to five $2$-vertices.
-As there are no $2$-vertices whose one neighbor is a $4$-vertex and the other neighbor is a $5$-vertex, we know that $H$ is a bipartite graph with partition $(A,\ B)$, where all vertices in $A$ are $2$-vertices and all vertices in $B$ are $5$-vertices.
+Finally, assume that $(d(v_1),\ d(v_2))=(5,\ 5)$.
+As $W(H)\le 7$, a $5$-vertex in $H$ can only be adjacent to $1$-vertices and $2$-vertices.
+By Claim \ref{1v}, we know there are no $1$-vertices in $H$.
+So every $5$-vertex in $H$ is adjacent to five $2$-vertices.
+As there are no $2$-vertices whose one neighbor is of degree at most $4$ and the other neighbor is a $5$-vertex, we know that $H$ is a bipartite graph with partition $(A,\ B)$, where all vertices in $A$ are $2$-vertices and all vertices in $B$ are $5$-vertices.
 Then by Lemma \ref{bipartite}, we have $\chi_s'(H)\le 10$, a contradiction.

 So $(d(v_1),\ d(v_2))=(4,\ 4)$ is the only possible case. \end{proof}